citizensadvice/react-combo-boxes/examples/combo_box/search_suggestions/README.md

 - The highlighter is set to inverse to highlight the completion.

 The token search is used here.
 In reality the search suggestions would be returned by a search engine.

+You maybe better using a native `<datalist>` if wish to build search suggestions.